DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Theoretical Guarantees

-where the asymptotic notation omits constants in $T$.
-By our above observation, such an instance can also be embedded into a DTR bandit instance with $\alpha_1 = \alpha_2 = \alpha$, so the same lower bound applies to algorithms for the DTR bandit problem.
+\citet{bastani2021mostly} show that, in the one-stage linear-response contextual bandit problem, for \emph{any} algorithm, there always exists an instance satisfying the first-stage parts of our assumptions (namely, \cref{assumption: bounded} for the first-stage parameters, \cref{eq: margin 1} of \cref{assumption: margin}, and \cref{assumption3: 1} of \cref{assumption: diversity}) such that the regret up to time $T$ is $\Omega\prns{T^{\frac{1-\alpha}{2}}}$ when $\alpha<1$, $\Omega(\log T)$ when $\alpha = 1$, and $\Omega(1)$ when $\alpha>1$, where the asymptotic notation omits constants in $T$.
+By our above observation, such an instance can also be embedded into a DTR bandit instance with $\alpha_1 = \alpha$ and $\alpha_2 = \infty$, so the same lower bound applies to algorithms for the DTR bandit problem.
 Thus, \cref{alg} is rate-optimal in $T$ when $\alpha\le 1$, and only exceeds the lower bound by a factor of $\log T$ when $\alpha>1$.